 Transducer heating for use in cold conditions

-Transducer heating for reliable use in cold conditions
+Transducer heater for reliable use in cold conditions

-To prevent icing of the front surface and for reliable measurement even at temperatures close to and below freezing, we equip our ultrasonic transducers with an optional transducer heating.
-The heating element prevents the transducer from freezing and the build-up of frost, snow and ice.
-For many of our customers in the anemometry sector, the installation of a heater is now standard equipment.
+To prevent icing on the front surface and ensure reliable measurement even at temperatures close to and below freezing, we equip our ultrasonic transducers with optional transducer heating.
+The heating element prevents the transducer from freezing and prevents the accumulation of frost, snow, and ice.
+For many of our customers in the field of anemometry, the installation of heating is now standard equipment.

 Reliable wind measurement under extreme conditions